znrm/speq/README.md

 # Speq

-## A tiny library to build specs with fewer words.
+## A tiny library to build specs with fewer words

-Speq aims to work well for rapid prototyping, learning, and anytime that writing specs would otherwise feel excessive.
+Speq is TDD library for rapid prototyping in Ruby.
+It aims to work well anytime testing is desired but writing specs with existing tools may feel excessive.

 Speq favors simplicity and minimalism, which may not always be compatible with rigorous testing.
 The existing TDD tools for Ruby are exceptional, and Speq is not a replacement.